entendr/landing/content/blog/01-the-dream.md

 ---
 date: "2021-05-17"
-title: Calendars and Meetings
+# title: Calendars and Meetings
 description: the troubles of life
 routeId: "first-idea"
 ---

-# Systems, Not Goals

-Like most other people, I struggle whenever I try to explain my anxiety to others.
-Yes, have
+# Living on the Spectrum

+> So, what are you anxious about?

+I don't have a good answer.

+I have anxiety all the time, about everything I have to do, everything I _should_ be doing, how well I should be doing it...

+From early on, I learned to

 I've grappled with crippling anxiety for as far as I remember.
 I would get around `.3` as much work done.